CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     distinguishable, that the placeholder is the Unicode code point in hex, such as `U+1F54A`.

+* **Submitter**: The test `shouldRespectSubmitter` should have created submissions with overridden submitter names (thus, must be different to the account username).
+Three submissions should be visible:

+  * `YES`: The submitter name should be the test's name.
+  * `NO`: The submitter name should be the account username.
+  * `DEFAULT`: The submitter name should be the account username.

 ## Scenario: Happy Path

 1. **User Rick**: Log in as Rick C.